arcus/Arcus_Labs_Orientation/arcus_orientation.md

 </div>

 When the lab is built, the Arcus data team will provision your lab with the required data, as determined during your project assessment.
-For more information about the data in Arcus, see [requesting data for your lab](#requesting-data-for-your-lab).
+For more information about the data in Arcus, see [Included Data](#included-data).

 You'll receive an email letting you know when your lab is available, and providing the URL for you to access your lab.
 Your Project Owner will meet with you and your team to introduce you to the lab environment.